Reserve a spot in our schedule!

 Supplemental Essay Type(s): Why, Oddball

-This is it, the infamous U Chicago supplemental application.
-These quirky prompts have been a rite of passage for generations of applicants.
-So before you dive in, just remember that if they could do it, so can you!
-Your goal in writing your Chicago extended essay should be the same as ever: to reveal something new to admissions.
+This is it, the infamous UChicago supplemental application.
+These quirky prompts have been a rite of passage for generations of applicants, so before you dive in, just remember: if they could do it, so can you!
+Your goal in writing your UChicago extended essay should be the same as ever: to reveal something new to admissions.
 It might even help to have a few ideas in mind before reading through your options.
 These prompts are so specific and strange that, in the end, the key is just to follow your instincts.
 What speaks to you right away?
 What inspires you?

 Essay Option 1